imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 >Important!
 Make sure to add noreply@\<yourdomain\> as a verified Sender address in the Email Communication Service, otherwise you will see errors in the recticulum logs, saying 'Email sender address not allowed' and no login mails will be sent.

-## How to open a CLI to your cluster:
+## How to open a CLI to your cluster

 - Find you cluster in the portal (Kubernetes services)